htcfreek/PreOS-ResetLapsPassword/README.md

 - **ResetImmediately : 0 (default) or 1**
     <br />If set to 1 the password is reset immediately instead of changing the expiration time.
     <br />(Enforced automatically in Azure AD environments, because changing the expiration time is not supported in this scenario.)
+- **ForceResetOnAzureTarget : 0 (default) or 1**
+    <br />If set to 1, for Windows LAPS with Azure AD as target the password is reset even if already done by the system.
+(Because the expiration time is stored local on the machine it gets lost on reinstall and the reset should happen automatically.)

 ### LAPS configuration requirements